-'(t)he administration of justice ... especially an independent judiciary ... are essential to the full and non-discriminatory realisation of human rights and indispensable to the processes of democracy.
+'(t)he administration of justice ... especially an independent judiciary ... are essential to the full and non-discriminatory realisation of human rights and indispensable to the processes of democracy.'36

 The longevity of the recognition and acceptance of judicial independence and the widespread acknowledgment of its importance has not, however, been met with an extensive understanding of what this standard demands in practice.
 As Russell stated there is 'little agreement on just what this condition is or what kind or how much of it is required for a liberal democratic regime'.
 Larkins echoed these sentiments, noting that judicial independence is 'one of the least understood concepts in the fields of political science and law'.
+Standard Property of the least understood concepts in the fields of political science and law'.